-Where specifically required above, and with respect to any other coverage for which such endorsements and/or provisions are available, each policy shall name the District and its Board of Trustees as additional insureds and shall provide specifically that any insurance carried by the District which may be applicable to any claims or loss shall be deemed excess and Charter School's insurance shall be primary despite any conflicting provisions in Charter School's policy.
+Coverages and limits of insurance may be accomplished through individual primary policies or through a combination of primary and excess policies and alternative methods of coverage as approved by the District.
+Where specifically required above, and with respect to any other coverage for which such endorsements and/or provisions are available, each policy shall be endorsed to name the Los Angeles Unified School District and Its Board of Education as named additional insureds and shall provide specifically that any insurance carried by the District which may be applicable to any claims or loss shall be deemed excess and Charter School's insurance shall be primary despite any conflicting provisions in Charter School's policy.

-Evidence of Coverage
+Evidence of Insurance

-Charter School shall furnish to the District at the outset of the charter agreement and within 30 calendar days of the inception or effective date of any new policies, renewals, or changes, certificates of insurance evidencing such coverage and signed by authorized representatives of the insurance carrier.
+Charter School shall furnish to the District's Division of Risk Management and Insurance Services located at 333 S. Beaudry Ave, 28th Floor, Los Angeles CA 90017 at the outset of the Charter agreement and within 30 calendar days of the inception or effective date of any new policies, renewals, or changes, certificates of insurance evidencing such coverage and signed by authorized representatives of the insurance carrier.
 Certificates shall be endorsed as follows:

-"Charter School shall be required to provide the Compton Unified School District with 30 days prior written notice by certified mail, return receipt requested, if the insurance afforded by this policy shall be suspended, cancelled, reduced in coverage limits or non-renewed."
+"Charter school shall be required to provide LAUSD with 30 days prior written notice by certified mail, return receipt requested, if the insurance afforded by this policy shall be suspended, cancelled, reduced in coverage limits or non-renewed."

-The certificates of insurance will reflect the District's and its Board of Trustees' status as named insureds and shall attach a copy of the endorsement(s) extending such coverage.
-Charter School shall provide the District with certified copies of any required insurance policies upon request.
+With respect to the coverages for which additional insured status is required as set forth above, the certificate(s) of insurance shall reflect Los Angeles Unified School District's and Its Board of Education's status as named additional insureds thereunder, and shall attach a copy of the endorsement(s) extending such coverage.

+Facsimile or reproduced signatures may be acceptable upon review by the Division of Risk Management and Insurance Services.
+However, the District reserves the right to require certified copies of any required insurance policies.

-If Charter School obtains any other insurance coverage, such as coverage for damage or theft to Charter School, employee, or student property, for student accident, or any other coverage, purchase of that coverage will be the responsibility of Charter School and not the District.
+Should Charter School deem it prudent and/or desirable to have insurance coverage for damage or theft to Charter School, employee or student property, for student accident, or any other type of insurance coverage not listed above, such insurance shall not be provided by the District and its purchase shall be the responsibility of Charter School.

-Hold Harmless/Indemnification
+Hold Harmless/Indemnification Provision

-To the fullest extent permitted by law, Charter School agrees, at its own expense, to indemnify, defend and hold the District and its Board of Trustees and their members, officers, directors, agents, representatives, employees and volunteers harmless from and against any and all claims, damages, losses and expenses including but not limited to attorneys' fees, brought by any person or entity whatsoever, arising out of, or relating to this charter agreement.
-Charter School further agrees to the fullest extent permitted by law, at its own expense, to indemnify, defend, and hold harmless the District and its Board of Trustees and their members, officers, directors, agents, representatives, employees and volunteers from and against any and all claims, damages, losses and expenses including but not limited to attorneys' fees, brought by any person or entity whatsoever for claims, damages, losses and expenses arising from or relating to acts or omissions or acts committed by Charter School and/or its officers, directors, employees or volunteers.
-Moreover, Charter School agrees to indemnify, defend, and hold harmless the District and its Board of Trustees and their members, officers, directors, agents, representatives, employees, and volunteers, for any contractual liability resulting from third party contracts with Charter School's vendors, contractors, partners, or sponsors.
+To the fullest extent permitted by law, Charter School does hereby agree, at its own expense, to indemnify, defend and hold harmless the LAUSD and the Board of Education and their members, officers, directors, agents, representatives, employees and volunteers from and against any and all claims, damages, losses and expenses including but not limited to attorneys' fees, brought by any person or entity whatsoever, arising out of, or relating to, this Charter agreement.
+Charter School further agrees to the fullest extent permitted by law, at its own expense, to indemnify, defend, and hold harmless the LAUSD and the Board of Education and their members, officers, directors, agents, representatives, employees and volunteers from and against any and all claims, damages, losses and expenses including but not limited to attorneys' fees, brought by any person or entity whatsoever for claims, damages, losses and expenses arising from or relating to acts or omission of acts committed by Charter School and/or its officers, directors, employees or volunteers.
+Moreover, Charter School agrees to indemnify, defend and hold harmless the LAUSD and the Board of Education and their members, officers, directors, agents, representatives, employees and volunteers, for any contractual liability resulting from third party contracts with Charter School's vendors, contractors, partners or sponsors.